Coco O.

-Cecilie Maja Hastrup Karshø, known professionally as Coco O., is a Danish musician best known as the singer in electronic soul duo Quadron.
+Cecilie Maja Hastrup Karshøj, known professionally as Coco O., is a Danish musician best known as the singer in electronic soul duo Quadron.
 She released her debut album It's a Process in 2021.

 Early life

-Cecilie Maja Hastrup Karshø was born and raised in Copenhagen, Denmark.
+Cecilie Maja Hastrup Karshøj was born and raised in Copenhagen, Denmark.
 Her father is biracial of Tanzanian descent.

-Karshø began singing in kindergarten and aspired to sing professionally from childhood.
+Karshøj began singing in kindergarten and aspired to sing professionally from childhood.
 She first realized that her voice was received positively by others during a secondary school performance of a Bill Withers song.
 She names Michael Jackson and Lauryn Hill as early inspirations.
-Karshø's grandfather was a jazz musician.
+Karshøj's grandfather was a jazz musician.

 Career

 Quadron

 Performing under the name Coco O., she formed the duo Quadron with Robin Hannibal of Rhye in 2009.
 The word Quadron comes from archaic Danish "kvadron", a term used to signify persons of "quarter" race, and refers to the fact that both musicians have a biracial parent.
 Coco O. was the duo's singer and moved to Los Angeles after the release of their debut album.
 Her voice was referred to by Pitchfork as "sweetly soulful."